cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

 ### Creating the site

-1. Open Visual Studio 2019 and select *Create a new project*
+1. Open Visual Studio 2022 and select **Create a new project**

-2. Select the *ASP.NET Core Web Application* template and press *Next*
+2. Select the "ASP.NET Core Web App" template and press **Next**

-3. Fill in the project name, select a location and press *Create*
+3. Fill in the project name, select a location and press **Next**

-4. Choose the *Empty* project template and press *Create*.
+4. Ensure ".NET 6.0 (Long-term support)" is selected as the framework and "None" is selected as the authentication type, then press *Create*

 5. Create an empty database in SQL Server.

 6. Install the [Cofoundry.Web.Admin](https://www.nuget.org/packages/Cofoundry.Web.Admin/) NuGet package

-*Note that Visual Studio 2019 doesn't let you select the framework version when creating a new project, so if you have multiple versions of .NET Core installed, make sure your project is targeting .NET 3.1.*

 ### Configuring the site